garciart/pipeline-demo/05-sonarqube-container/05-sonarqube-container.md

 # SonarQube Container Demo

-In this tutorial, you will run a SonarQube server in a container and itegrate it with Jenkins to check code quality.
+In this tutorial, you will create a SonarQube container and integrate it into a Jenkins pipeline, allowing you to check code quality each time a change is pushed to the repository.

 - [Getting Started](#getting-started)
 - [Create and Add the SonarQube Server Container to the Network](#create-and-add-the-sonarqube-server-container-to-the-network)